Understanding the Odds of Online Roulette

-Roulette is one of the most iconic games you will find at Canadian online casinos.
+Roulette is one of the most iconic games you’ll find at Canadian online casinos.
 The image of the spinning wheel and red-and-black board is almost synonymous with the image of casino games itself.

-The house edge in roulette is fairly small, and the game itself requires little skill to play but can pay out big rewards in the short-term - perhaps why it is so popular with online casino players both in Canada and the world over.
+The house edge in roulette is fairly small, and the game itself requires little skill to play but can pay out big rewards in the short-term - perhaps why it’s so popular with online casino players both in Canada and the world over.

 Here's a quick overview of what you can expect when you sit down at an online roulette table.

 Roulette is a game in which players bet on where a ball lands on a spinning wheel.
 The wheel is divided into 37 or 38 segments, all of which are red or black except for the green 0.
 Players bet on a board which also features these numbers and their corresponding colors arranged in three columns.

 Red and black, odd and even, and other even money bets